 - £116 for each request which fall within any other category of development

 We usually respond to all requests within 8 weeks.
 If for any reason you do not receive a response within 12 weeks, you can apply for a refund of your fee.

 We will reach a decision based on the information you submit.
 If the information is not acceptable the discharge will be refused and you will need to make another application.
 For a major application, we may allow one round of revised plans and additional information at our discretion.

 If it is a major application or is complicated and has many conditions attached, you can submit separate discharge requests for each condition or enter into a Planning Performance Agreement (PPA) so a programme can be negotiated.

 Requests to confirm whether conditions precedent have been discharged (for example, from solicitors or prospective purchasers) will be handled under the same arrangements.

-South Gloucestershire Council provides a ‘compliance monitoring service’.
-This proactive service focuses on supporting developers in complying with the terms and conditions of their planning permission, through regular site visits and working closely with developers and the officers responsible for discharging relevant details.
-At present, only sites which meet a set criteria are monitored.
+We provide a ‘compliance monitoring service’ which focuses on supporting developers in complying with the terms and conditions of their planning permission, through regular site visits and working closely with developers and the officers responsible for discharging relevant details.
+Only sites which meet a set criteria are monitored.